NPaspallis/CO1417/week12-capstone-wordle/Wordle.md

 ```

 ### High First (80%+)
-* Build a function titled ``find_word`` which given a list of words and constraints, it returns a suitable word,
+* Build a function titled ``find_word`` which given a list of words and constraints, it returns a suitable word
-if it exists, otherwise the constant 'None'.
+(if it exists), otherwise it returns the constant ``None``.
 The constraints are:
-  - grays: A list of characters which are known to not exist in the target word
+  - grays: A list of characters which DO NOT exist in the target word
-  - yellows: A dictionary of characters to sets of indexes.
-The keys are characters, and the corresponding values are sets of integers, indicating the indices where it is known that the corresponding character in NOT at.
+  - yellows: A dictionary of characters to sets of indices.
+The keys are characters, which exist in the target word, but NOT in the indices specified by the corresponding values (provided as sets of integers).
   - greens: A dictionary of characters to sets of indices.
-The keys are characters, and the corresponding values are sets of integers, indicating the indices where it is known that the corresponding character is found at.
+The keys are characters, and the corresponding values are sets of integers, indicating the indices where the corresponding character is found at.
 * This function returns a word from the given list which satisfies the given constraints, or ``None`` if no such word is found
 * For example, consider the call:

 ``find_word(['batch', 'ozone'], ['a', 'b', 'c', 'd'], {'n': {2}, 'z': {2, 3}}, {'o': {0, 2}, 'e': {4}})``

-* In this example, the search is in the given list of words, given the constraints:
+* In this example, the search takes place in the given list of words: ``batch`` and ``ozone``.
+* The word ``ozone`` satisfies the constraints:
-  - it does not contain any of the characters 'a', 'b', 'c', 'd'.
+  - grays: It does NOT contain any of the characters 'a', 'b', 'c', 'd'.
-  - It contains 'n' but not at index 2, and 'z' but not at indices 2, or 3.
+  - yellows: It contains 'n' but not at index 2, and 'z' but not at indices 2, or 3.
-  - Finally, it contains 'o' at indices 0, 2, and it also contains 'e' at index 4.
+  - Finally, greens: It contains 'o' at indices 0, 2, and it also contains 'e' at index 4.

-* This for example excludes 'batch' but could return 'ozone'.
+* Therefore, this example would return ``ozone`` but would exclude ``batch``.

-> Remember that the indices are 0-base which means the first position is index 0, and the last one (5th) is index 4.
+> Remember that the indices are 0-base which means the first position is index 0, and the last one (5<sup>th</sup>) is index 4.

 * For example see the following sample runs.